motdotla/writings/articles/contra-spec.md

 When you boil it down, there are really only 3 outcomes in the interaction between a client and an API

 Everything worked
-The application did something wrong
+The client did something wrong
 The API did something wrong

+The client hit a non-existant url

-Use these 3 error codes.
+Use these 3 error codes + the 404.

 200 - OK
+400 - Bad Request
+500 - Internal Server Error

 404 - Not Found
-500 - Internal Server Error

 If you want to be more specific, do so, but this is good enough.